Hussein-L-AlMadhachi/Rhenium/README.md

 end
 ```

-## building your installation logic
+## Building your installation logic

 You can use the `not` operator to assign a script if a condition wasn't met